top of page

 Is Your SaaS Startup ‘Non-VC-Compatible’?

-If any of these sound like you, then you are likely a “non-VC-compatible” company.
-Bootstrapping may take you pretty far, but if you need to fund your runway to reach the next level, consider founder-friendly revenue-based financing, which is often ideal for slower-growing, smaller-scaling startups.
+Yes?
+Then you are likely a “non-VC-compatible” company.
+Bootstrapping may take you pretty far, but if you need to fund your runway to reach the next level, consider non-dilutive financing, which is often ideal for slower-growing, smaller-scaling startups.

 bottom of page